sodadata/docs/soda-cloud/organize-datasets.md

 ---
 layout: default
-title: Organize datasets in Soda Cloud
+title: Organize datasets
 description: Use attributes, tags, and filters to facilitate your search for the specific data quality status of your datasets.
-parent: Soda Cloud
+parent: Organize, alert, investigate
 ---

-# Organize datasets in Soda Cloud
+# Organize datasets
 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*